+The Attendance Clerk will ring and/or text parents on the first day of an absence to ascertain why a student is absent from school.
 Letters sent to parents at the end of each term in relation to 'Getting it Right' also contain information on the child's attendance during the term.
 Each 'Getting it Right' letter also has an Attendance Certificate attached.
 This allows parents to be informed of both their child's attendance and punctuality.
 Parents are also informed about their child's attendance in the annual full report, at Parent's Evenings and Progress Review meetings.
+Further attendance information is accessible to parents via the ClassCharts App.